 Peru Bucket list

 I have been to Peru in March 2013 and hiked the spectacular Inka trail.
 This time I will skip it because I want to save time and resources for other amazing spots in Peru that I didn’t make it to see last time.
-On my priority list there are:
+On my priority list, there are:

-- Explore the lesser-known Chachapoyas region, hike to the hidden waterfalls, discover the ancient cities and pre-Incan cultures.
+- Explore the lesser-known Chachapoyas region, hike to the hidden waterfalls, and discover the ancient cities and pre-Incan cultures.

 - Santa Cruz Trek I didn’t know about it until I did some research online.
 It seems like it’s one of the most popular trekking trails of Cordillera Blanca in northern and therefore more crowded.
 I might want to do it.